learn-co-curriculum/programming-mindset-introducing-the-flatiron-programming-process/README.md

 understanding of its process.

 Implementation, simply stated, is the set of steps that combine inputs to produce outputs.
-If we've clearly identified inputs, desired ouputs and neccessary procedures, the steps we need to take should fall into place.
+If we've clearly identified inputs, desired outputs and necessary procedures, the steps we need to take should fall into place.
 Let's take the above example of averaging numbers:

 1. Input values